lrondanini/bit-box/README.md

 ### Scanning

-You can scan the content of a collection but only for the local node.
+You can scan the content of a collection but only from the local node.
 To scan other nodes you'll need to use bit-box's TCP protocol and connect to the remote node.

 To get an iterator you can use one of the following: